ECB's Constancio: world can be encouraged by Europe's progress

 Asked about what further assurances Europe could offer to its partners in other parts of the world, Constancio said:

-"Now in Europe we have a set of rules that ensure that we have medium-term programs to really deal with the sovereign debt crisis and that's the important thing."
+"Now in Europe we have a set of rules that ensure that we have medium-term programmes to really deal with the sovereign debt crisis and that's the important thing."

 The ECB kept its benchmark interest rate at a record low 0.75 percent last week at its first policy meeting since President Mario Draghi unveiled his plan to buy the bonds of troubled euro zone countries like Spain.